JeremyMarks12/Small-Business-Billing-and-Payroll/README.md

 				Still operating under system variables, click on 'PATH' and add a path to the \bin file for java
 					example:
 						C:\...\Java\jdk-23\bin
+      installing xampp
+      		go to https://www.apachefriends.org/download.html and select the version compatible with your device run the installer

 	installing node.js and npm
 		go to nodejs.org/download, and select the version built for your computer